vanjac/chromafiler/README.md

 chromabrowse works on Windows 10 and 11.
 Windows 7 support will be added eventually.

+## Download

+Check the [Releases](https://github.com/vanjac/chromabrowse/releases) page for the latest alpha build. **May be unstable, use at your own risk!**

+## Tutorial

+See the [wiki](https://github.com/vanjac/chromabrowse/wiki/Tutorial) for an introduction to the app.

 ## Building

 Building requires the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) and [Visual Studio Code](https://code.visualstudio.com/).

 VS Code must be launched from the "x64 Native Tools Command Prompt" (search in Start menu) to access the correct MSVC build tools.
 Open the chromabrowse directory in VS Code, then open `src/main.cpp` and press `Ctrl+Shift+B` to build the app.

-## Tutorial

-See the [wiki](https://github.com/vanjac/chromabrowse/wiki/Tutorial) for an introduction to the app.